dgbrokaw/chrome-extension-iframe-sidebar/README.md

 v0.4: attempted to use the "tabs" API within a content script, which is not possible

 v0.5: sending a message from an anonymous script

+v0.6: attemting to execute script from anonymous script